Mikey-E/Research-Checklists/Review_Checklist.md

 - Don't just say something is wrong, let them know what should be different.

 ### Importance/Relevance

+- Is the problem clearly stated and motivated?

 ### Novelty/Originality
 - Novelty is desirable but not always quantifiable/defined/clear-cut.